 - originates from finite conductor conductivity.
 At high frequency, skin effect concentrates current in a thin surface layer, increasing as .

-- originates from dielectric loss — imperfect insulators dissipate energy.
+- originates from dielectric loss, imperfect insulators dissipating energy.
 For real polyethylene at room temperature, scales roughly with .

-- and are essentially the same as in the lossless case; they describe the magnetic and electric field storage of the line cross-section.
+- and are nearly the same as in the lossless case; they describe the magnetic and electric field storage of the line cross-section.

 Propagation constant and characteristic impedance